jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ![](images/Input%20Output%20Parameter%20Passings.017.png)

-The pictures above display a cloning depth of 2, but any cloning depth can be used.
+The pictures above display a cloning depth of __2__, but any cloning depth can be used.

-A command definition or other inactive command displays Value Out parameters the exact same way.
-The Value Out parameter of a command definition will look like this:
+A command definition or other inactive command displays __Value Out__ parameters the exact same way.
+The __Value Out__ parameter of a command definition will look like this:

 ![](images/Input%20Output%20Parameter%20Passings.018.png)

-The Value Out parameter of an inactive command can also be read and written to a target object, like this:
+The __Value Out__ parameter of an inactive command can also be read and written to a target object, like this:

 ![](images/Input%20Output%20Parameter%20Passings.019.png)

 The fact, that it is an inactive command, means that it will not run, but for the rest it is the same as any other command object, so it basically has the same possibilities, even reading and writing its parameters.

-Here is the expression of cloning depth for Value Out parameters of inactive commands, which is the same notation as for active commands:
+Here is the expression of cloning depth for __Value Out__ parameters of inactive commands, which is the same notation as for active commands:

 ![](images/Input%20Output%20Parameter%20Passings.020.png)